 “The ruins we seek are sealed by rather complicated locking mechanisms.
 Or at least, they were.
 It could be that they have deteriorated or were removed in the lengthy interim since their construction, but of that there is no guarantee, and if we should find the wily architect’s securities intact, we would have to carefully blast or chisel them down, which could alone take weeks or months.
 The precise dimensions of the tower are not mentioned in the codex, and I’ve yet to finish reading all of it, but from what I could glean, it is quite large.”

 At this, Valyncort cut back in, “We cannot afford delay.
 A locksmith is indispensable and none of my men are apprized of the art, and even if they were, they’re needed here.”

 Hulmarra glanced to the wolf’s head pauldron, then the man’s face and gave a nod.

-After the trio finished their meal, they headed to the nearby penitentiary which bordered the southern end of the souk, following the winding white-paved road which ran before the Gold Brew cafe, where two young women, a redhead and a brunette, came twirling up through the bustling crowd.
+After the trio finished their meal, they headed to the nearby penitentiary which bordered the southern end of the souk, following the winding white-paved road which ran before the Gold Brew cafe, where two young women, a red-head and a brunette, came twirling through the bustling crowd.

 “See.
 See,” one of the woman exclaimed, clasping her hands together.
 “I told you it was him.”

 “It really is.
-The wolf slayer of Barrikar.”
+Slayer of the Beast of Barrikar.”

 Valyncort paused, smiled broadly and spread his hands.
 “I am he.
 How may I serve you?”